Cogitate-consortium/cogitate-data/docs/03_cogdataset.md

 NIFTI (.nii.gz file extension) serves as another format employed for a subset of subjects where our standard procedure encountered challenges.
 With the exception of the MR and CT scans for 12 subjects within the iEEG data, all other datasets of similar nature are stored in DICOM format.
 Further details regarding these 12 problematic datasets are available in [this section](04_data.md#deviations-from-data-curation-procedure).
 NIFTI files encapsulate image data alongside metadata concerning spatial orientation, voxel dimensions, and additional imaging parameters.

+#### **fMRI Data**

+- **Unprocessed/Raw release format**
+      - Filetype: DICOM

+- **BIDS Format**
+      - Filetype: NIFTI

+DICOM (Digital Imaging and Communications in Medicine), with the file extension .dcm, is a standard format for storing anatomical and functional MRI (Magnetic Resonance Imaging) scans.
+These files contain both image data and crucial metadata, including imaging parameters.

+The BIDS format includes anatomical and functional images stored in NIFTI (Neuroimaging Informatics Technology Initiative) format with the .nii.gz file extension.
+These NIFTI files encompass image data, spatial orientation, voxel dimensions, and imaging parameters such as sequence details, field of view, repetition time (TR), echo time (TE), acquisition timing, and more.

 ## Data Acquisition

 The Cogitate dataset encompasses three distinct neuroimaging modalities, along with synchronized eye-tracking and behavioral data linked to each of these modalities.
-Here we detail the acquisition protocol for each modality in the corresponding data release: M-EEG, iEEG
+Here we detail the acquisition protocol for each modality in the corresponding data release: M-EEG, iEEG, and fMRI.

 ### Stimuli